 Anthroposophic physicians, nurses and pharmacists are fully qualified professionals who have undertaken further training in Anthroposophic Medicine.
-Some Anthroposophic doctors also expand their study in the field of School Health and support children at Waldorf Steiner Schools with a team of professionals.
+Some Anthroposophic doctors expand their study in the field of School Health and support children at Waldorf Schools with a team of professionals.
 Others in areas such as general practice, oncology, psychotherapy and further fields.
 More on Anthroposophic Medicine.

 Anthroposophic medicine can also be incorporated into care settings such as hospitals, acute care, rehabilitation centres, private medical clinics, and multi-disciplinary out-patient clinics.